nrjthakur04/Excel_Hotel_Booking_Cancellations_Analysis_Dashboard/README.md

 ![Visualization](https://github.com/user-attachments/assets/f6892761-201d-44c3-ac26-9c10e2a0a997)

-1. Total Bookings vs. Total Cancellations
+1. Total Bookings Vs Total Cancellations-

 Total Bookings: 119,390
 Total Cancellations: 44,224

 The percentage of cancellations is approximately 37.04%.
 This indicates that more than one-third of the total bookings are canceled, highlighting a significant area for improvement.

-2. Cancellations with Respect to Guest Type
+2. Cancellations with Respect to Guest Type-

 The cancellation percentages for each guest type are as follows: